-Failure of a supplier or counterparty could lead to financial or other loss for the Group or their customers.
+Failure of a supplier or counterparty could lead to financial or other loss for the company or its customers.
+Credit risk exposure in the investment portfolio is managed by imposing a limit on the total exposure to individual counterparties.
 All significant suppliers and counterparties are credit checked.
 For key suppliers, regular performance and credit monitoring takes place and contingency plans are developed to mitigate the consequences of supplier failure.
 The contracts register is centrally held and is reviewed and updated regularly.
+In light of COVID-19, procedures have been undertaken more frequently than usual to review the resilience of our key suppliers and the potential impact of the market disruption on them.